-In recent years Part II students from the group have been involved in some of our key work.
+Previous Part II students from the group have been involved in some of our key work.
 For example, during their projects, Part II students have demonstrated the first examples of Olefin Metathesis[pub 100] [Angel Lin] reactions or Suzuki-Miyaura Cross-Coupling[pub 129] [Charlotte Wood] reactions on proteins, have discovered new biosynthetic pathways to antibiotics and their biological mechanisms[pub 177] [Tom Yabe], have created unique glycopeptide libraries that can chemically evolve to form optimized ligands for proteins[pub 69] [Tom Hotchkiss] or designed new artificial enzymes and explored their use in the creation of drug-like synthetic targets[pub 57] [Katie Doores].
+In 2014 work of Part II Rafal Wiewiora led to a key breakthrough in our discovery of a general method for protein mutagenesis that was published in Science [pub 225].

-Often this will see them publish papers as first or leading authors and the majority of Part II students will see their project discoveries published.
+Often, therefore, these projects will see Part IIs publish papers as first or leading authors and the majority of Part II students will see their project discoveries published.
+Many go on to graduate study not only in the UK but abroad (in recent years, Harvard and Sloan-Kettering).
 We see this a being an integral part of the excitement that can come from choosing interesting and ambitious 'bigger questions' to study.
-We don't believe in humdrum projects and we do ask people to commit themselves to their time with us so that they fully enjoy it; fun we can give you, but a quiet life? - probably not.
+We don't believe in humdrum projects and we do ask people to commit themselves during their time with us so that they fully enjoy it; this provides a fun and exciting opportunity to those who see science as a way to make a difference in the world.

 Prospective D.Phil students are invited to contact Prof Ben Davis.
 Information about applications and scholarships are available on the Chemistry Department Postgraduate pages.